 Gradually reduce fatal accidents until we become the Region with the highest level of safety in the world.

+Global Aviation Safety Plan goals

+Achieve a continuous reduction of operational safety risks

+Strengthen States’ safety oversight capabilities

+Implement effective State safety programmes (SSPs)

+Increase collaboration at the regional level

+Expand the use of industry programmes

+Ensure the appropriate infrastructure is available to support safe operations

 Additionally, and consistent with and in harmony with the global efforts of ICAO, the Group will also seek to monitor and identify opportunities to reduce occurrence rates of Control Fligth Into Terrain (CFIT), Loss of Control In-Flight (LOC-I) and Mid-Air Collision (MAC) in the region.